simd-everywhere/simde/CONTRIBUTING.md

 First off, if you're even reading this, thank you!
 There is a lot of work to do, and any help is appreciated.

+Note that we cannot accept contributions written by [LLM](https://en.wikipedia.org/wiki/Large_language_model)s.
+You are welcome to use LLMs privately for inspiration, but legally we cannot accept their output.

 If you haven't already, please read the [README](https://github.com/simd-everywhere/simde/blob/master/README.md).
 The [wiki](https://github.com/simd-everywhere/simde/wiki) also has some good